-Stock-based compensation expense related to our stock options, restricted stock, restricted stock units ("RSUs") and purchase rights issued under our 2018 Employee Stock Purchase Plan ("2018 ESPP") is calculated based on the fair value of the awards granted and is recognized on a straight-line basis over the requisite service period, which is generally two to four years, with the exception of RSUs that include performance-based vesting conditions and are expensed using the accelerated attribution method.
+Stock-based compensation expense related to our restricted stock units ("RSUs"), purchase rights issued under our

+2018 Employee Stock Purchase Plan ("2018 ESPP"), stock options and restricted stock is calculated based on the fair value of the awards granted and is recognized on a straight-line basis over the requisite service period, which is generally two to four years.
+RSUs that include performance-based vesting conditions and are expensed using the accelerated attribution method.
 We account for forfeitures as they occur.

+The fair value of RSUs is based on the estimated fair value of our common stock on the date of grant.
 The fair value of stock options and 2018 ESPP purchase rights is estimated on the grant date using the Black-Scholes option pricing model, which requires us to make assumptions and judgments, including the expected term, expected volatility, and risk-free interest rates.
 Prior to our IPO, we estimated the fair value of our common stock at the date of grant.
 Following our IPO, we use the market price of our common stock at the date of grant.